 • Installing a dedicated electrical circuit, $250.

-Getting an ENERGY STAR-certified ductless mini-split can make you eligible for valuable tax credits.
-The mini-split tax credit is $300 for eligible systems installed at your house through December 31, 2021.
-We suggest chatting with your tax professional for more information.
+Buying an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
+The mini-split tax credit is $300 for certain systems installed at your home through December 31, 2021.
+We suggest chatting with your tax professional for more info.

-Energy companies in Bloomfield also typically offer rebates for installing energy-efficient heating and cooling equipment.
-We’ll help you navigate this process to make sure you get the best value from your new mini-split unit.
+Energy companies in Bloomfield also typically give rebates for purchasing energy-efficient heating and cooling equipment.
+We’ll help you figure out this process to make sure you get the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-Although installing a mini-split is often costlier than traditional heating and cooling systems, it’s an extremely efficient way to heat and cool troublesome areas in your residence.
-These include:
+Although buying a mini-split is often pricier than traditional heating and cooling systems, it’s a highly efficient approach to heat and cool difficult rooms in your home.
+These involve:

 • Additions.